 Perfectionism – what Instagram users strive for

-Instagram is driven by “likes”, which can quickly turn the platform into a contest to see who is the winner of getting the most dose of likes.
+Instagram is driven by “likes”, which can quickly turn the platform into a contest to see who is the winner of getting the highest number of likes.
 This emphasis on followers and likes can affect kids’ self-esteem, and they may become jealous when their friends get more likes or become overly concerned with being considered mediocre if their likes and followers are low.

 This leads to the case that many children try to create as much impressive content as possible to get the attention of others, increasing followers and likes.
-This can lead your child to take on dangerous challenges, take risks in unsafe places to take the most unique photo, or pose in inappropriate clothes (easily fall victim to sexting).
+This can lead your child to take on dangerous challenges, take risks in unsafe places to take the most unique photo, or pose in inappropriate clothes (or called sexting).

 Risk of accessing highly harmful content